alacrity-ai/shipwright-survivors/README.md

 - [ ] Engine sound on gamepad use
 - [ ] Add 5 more weapons

-TUTORIAL TODOS:
-  - [ ] Unique background and planet for this map

 TODOS:
-  - [ ] Add sound effects to Jump (Fast travel) menus.
-  - [ ] Add NOCLIP, have constructing piggy bag on this, and apply to incident (cursed cargo and vortex)
+  - [x] Add NOCLIP, have constructing piggy bag on this, and apply to incident (cursed cargo and vortex)

+  - [ ] Fix all the Laser related passives/tree/etc

+  - [ ] ALT+ENTER, can I make this work?
   - [ ] Should "town portal" jump be an early unlockable?
 This would allow for tutorialization/explanation.
   - [ ] Make planet Jump gates require visit to planet to unlock??
 Hmm..?
     - [ ] Farther out planets would be harder to reach, enemy difficulty could be harder / incident difficulty the further from the center you go?